 This study is funded by a grant from Sida.

 Breast cancer in women of black African origin is characterized by the younger age of onset, clinically aggressive with a high prevalence of triple-negative tumors, and higher mortality rates than age-matched Caucasian women.
 Cyclophosphamide and tamoxifen are the cornerstones of breast cancer chemotherapy.
 Both drugs are metabolized by genetically polymorphic cytochrome P450 enzymes and display a wide between patient variations in their plasma concentrations.
 In a cross-sectional study design, we investigate the impact of pharmacogenetics on the pharmacokinetics of cyclophosphamide and tamoxifen, as we as the incidence and predictors of chemotherapy-induced hematologic toxicities and reduced relative dose intensity in Ethiopian breast cancer patients.

 - Five-year postdoctoral training in clinical pharmacology, Karolinska Institutet

 - PhD degree in molecular genetics (2003) from Karolinska Institutet.

 - MSc degree in biochemistry (1996), and Bachelor of pharmacy (1987) from Addis Ababa University, Ethiopia.

 Academic honours, awards and prizes

-Since 2016 - Memeber of committee for development research at the Swedish research council.
+Since 2016 - Member of the committee for development research at the Swedish research council.

-Since 2014 - Memeber of the Strategic Advisory Committee for European and Developing Countries Clinical Trial partnership (EDCTP)
+2014 - 2018 Member of the Strategic Advisory Committee for European and Developing Countries Clinical Trial Partnership (EDCTP)

 2015- Fellow of the Royal Collage of Physicians of Edinburgh: FRCP (Edin) http://www.rcpe.ac.uk/membership/fellowship